How the art of the remix brings new life to originals

 Chop It Up

 DJs and producers alike have always taken advantage of the a cappella tracks that float around on the internet, for many different musical purposes.
-As previously noted, sometimes artists will lift an entire vocal track and throw it over new instrumentals.
+As previously noted, artists will often lift an entire vocal track and throw it over new instrumentals.
 Another common tactic is chopping up vocal tracks, essentially slicing them up and extracting a few crucial syllables or riffs.
 From there, approaches vary from elongating certain lines and speeding up others to playing with the lyrics of the song and repeating phrases.
 Chopping up vocal tracks can remove another degree of familiarity from the original song, with a new instrumental being paired with new vocal aspects.

 Top Chopped Tunes include: “At All” by Kaytranada, “me&yourmomma(LT.REMIX)” by brainorchestra., “Dang lo” by Mndsgn.